 You don't have to pass out (lose consciousness) to have a concussion.
 Some people will have obvious symptoms of a concussion, such as passing out or forgetting what happened right before the injury.
 But other people won't.
 With rest, most people fully recover from a concussion.
 Some people recover within a few hours.
 Other people take a few weeks to recover.

 In rare cases, concussions cause more serious problems.
-Repeated concussions or a severe concussion may require surgery or lead to long-lasting problems with movement, learning, or speaking.
-Because of the small chance of permanent brain problems, it is important to contact a doctor if you or someone you know has symptoms of a concussion.
+Repeated concussions or a severe concussion may lead to long-lasting problems with movement, learning, or speaking.
+Because of the small chance of serious problems, it is important to contact a doctor if you or someone you know has symptoms of a concussion.

 What causes a concussion?